YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    mupip command [-qualifier[...]] [object[,...]] [destination]

 MUPIP allows the abbreviation of commands and qualifiers.
 In each section describing a command or qualifier, the abbreviation is also shown (for example, B[ACKUP]).
-The abbreviated version of the command you can use on the command line is B. To avoid future compatibility problems and improve the readability, specify at least four characters when using MUPIP commands in scripts.
+The abbreviated version of B[ACKUP] you can use on the command line is B. To avoid future compatibility problems and improve readability, specify at least four characters when using MUPIP commands in scripts.

 Although you can enter commands in both upper and lower case (the mupip program name itself must be in lower case on UNIX/Linux), the typographical convention used in this chapter is all small letters for commands.
 Another convention is in the presentation of command syntax.
 If the full format of the command is too long for a single line of print, the presentation wraps around into additional lines.